 Casona de Tudanca – located in the small pretty village of Tudanca in the Nansa valley, this is a restored traditional Cantabrian Casona it includes a library, chapel, and other rooms over 3 floors.
 It has collections of traditional furniture, art, textiles and literature.
 Visits are guided and cost 3€ for adults.
 Open daily Easter week, Wednesday-Sunday in July and August, weekends (with reservation only) mid April-mid October and closed rest of the year.

 Centro Ictiológico – in an old flour and electricity mill, this building in Arredondo is now a centre dedicated to salmon breeding and the study of river ecosystems.
-It is open to visitors on Thursdays 1100-1400 by appointment only.
-Tel: 942 67 81 20.
+It is open to visitors on Thursdays 1100-1400 by appointment only, tel: 942 67 81 20.
+It is part of the Naturea program of events, with visits programmed several times a year.

 Centro de Interpretación del Arte Rupestre – located in the village of Santa Maria de Valverde, on the CA273 in Valderredible, this centre deals with the rich variety of rock churches in the area, including one in the church above the visitors centre.
 Interactive displays, videos and clear information boards make this a good place to visit if you’re interested in finding out where the many rock churches are located in Valderredible and how to go about visiting them.
 Open weekends and bank holidays 1000-1530.